 A chocolate brownie.
 No, a warm chocolate brownie.
 Wait…a warm chocolate brownie with its own hot fudge sauce made right in the pan.
 For two.
 Yes, that’s it!

-Chocolate Cobbler, Chocolate Pudding Cake, Hot Fudge Brownie Cake…these are but some of the names people use for this dessert.
+Brownie Pudding Cake, Chocolate Cobbler, Chocolate Pudding Cake, Hot Fudge Brownie Cake…these are but some of the names people use for this dessert.
 Whatever you call it, you’ve got to try it!

-The great thing about making a Hot Fudge Pudding Cake is that it doesn’t take a lot of advance planning or fancy ingredients.
+The great thing about making this mini skillet dessert is that it doesn’t take a lot of advance planning or fancy ingredients.

-How to make Hot Fudge Pudding Cake
+How to make Brownie Pudding Cake

 Step 1: Make the brownie base

 Sift the flour and cocoa powder together to remove any lumps.
 Whisk in the baking powder, espresso powder, and salt.
 Stir in the milk, sugar, butter, and vanilla extract to the flour mixture (photo 1).

 Step 2: Transfer brownie base to skillet

 Spread the batter into the skillet, smoothing the top with a small offset spatula (photo 2).